pion/mediadevices/README.md

 The library can be used with our WebRTC implementation.
 Please refer to that [roadmap](https://github.com/pion/webrtc/issues/9) to track our major milestones.

 ### Community
-Pion has an active community on the [Slack](https://pion.ly/slack).
+Pion has an active community on [Discord](https://discord.gg/PngbdqpFbt).

-Follow the [Pion Twitter](https://twitter.com/_pion) for project updates and important WebRTC news.
+Follow the [Pion Twitter](https://twitter.com/_pion) and the [Pion Bluesky](https://bsky.app/profile/pion.ly) for project updates and important WebRTC news.

 We are always looking to support **your projects**.
 Please reach out if you have something to build!
 If you need commercial support or don't want to use public methods you can contact us at [team@pion.ly](mailto:team@pion.ly)